10-3-pursuit/project-bird-sanctuary-vite/README.md

 Welcome to the Bird Adoption App!
 This application allows you to browse through a variety of birds, add them to your cart, and proceed with the adoption process.
 Below is a guide on how to use the app.

 ## Getting Started

-- **Launch the App**: Open the application to start exploring the available birds for adoption.
+- **Launch the App**: Open the application by navigating to https://regal-hamster-41f1a9.netlify.app/ and start exploring the available birds for adoption.

 ## Exploring Birds
 <p align="center">